-Some Turks speak languages other Turkish than or Kurdish.
-Scholars estimate that Arabic has some 5 million speakers. while Persian has over 226,000 and Azerbaijani about
+Some Turks speak languages other than Turkish or Kurdish.
+Scholars estimate that Arabic has some 5.1 million speakers. while Persian has over 129,000 and Azerbaijani about

 600,000.
-Other languages with at least 100,000 speakers include Bosnian, Bulgarian, Chechen, Crimean Tatar, Gagauz, Georgian, and Pontic Greek.
-Other languages include Albanian, Armenian, Assyrian Neo-Aramaic, Karakalpak, Ladino, Laz, Ossetic, Romani, and Turoyo.
+Other languages with at least 100,000 speakers include Bosnian, Bulgarian, Chechen, Crimean Tatar, Gagauz, Georgian, Kabardian, and Pashto.
+Other languages include Albanian, Armenian, Assyrian Neo-Aramaic, Karakalpak, Ladino, Laz, Ossetic, Romani, Turoyo, and Ukrainian.

 English: English is the most popular foreign language in Turkey.
-Since English instruction typically begins in the 4th grade (see Learning and Knowledge), Turkish youth are more likely to speak English than older generations.
+Since English instruction typically begins in grade 4 (see Learning and Knowledge), Turkish youth are more likely to speak English than older generations.
 In urban areas such as Istanbul, many young Turks incorporate English in their slang, creating colloquial "Turkinglish".